peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 # Status Assertion

-When a Status Assertion is requested to a Issuer, the Issuer checks the status of the Digital Credential and creates a Status Assertion bound to it.
+When a Status Assertion is requested to an Issuer, the Issuer checks the status of the Digital Credential and creates a Status Assertion bound to it.